paslandau/guzzle-rotating-proxy-subscriber/readme.md

 ```

 ##General workflow and customization options
-The GuzzleRotatingProxySubscriber uses the `RotatingProxy` class to represent a single proxy.
+The guzzle-rotating-proxy-subscriber uses the `RotatingProxy` class to represent a single proxy.
 A set of proxies is managed by a `ProxyRotator`, that takes care
 of the rotation on every request by hooking into the [before](http://guzzle.readthedocs.org/en/latest/events.html#before) event and changing the
 ['proxy' request option](http://guzzle.readthedocs.org/en/latest/clients.html#proxy) of a request.